Required Test Scores

 GRE Testing Information

-Internet-Based Testing: Scores reports are mailed to you and up to 4 institutions, if you designate them on the day of the test, approximately 10 to 15 days after your test date.
+Internet-Based Testing: Scores reports are sent to you and up to 4 institutions, if you designate them on the day of the test, approximately 10 to 15 days after your test date.

-Paper-Based Testing: Scores reports are mailed to you and up to 4 designated institutions, if you designated them prior to the test administration, approximately 4 to 6 weeks after your test date.
+Paper-Based Testing: Scores reports are sent to you and up to 4 designated institutions, if you designated them prior to the test administration, approximately 4 to 6 weeks after your test date.

 Because institutions have the option of receiving scores in a format that is distributed approximately twice a month, you should allow additional time for receipt and processing time at the institutions.